 Up close and personal, Siegel enjoys a rewarding relationship with his two daughters and son, three granddaughters, his brother and friends.

-Arnold Siegel resides in Northern California.
-When not traveling to New York and Los Angeles to lead two retreat workshops and 12 two-day advanced classes each year, he spends the majority of each day in contemplation: thinking, writing, reading and researching the existential and transformative issues of who we are and what it means to live a meaningful, successful and contributive life.
+Arnold Siegel resides in Mill Valley, California.
+When not conducting his two planning workshops and 8 two-day advanced classes each year, he spends the majority of each day in contemplation: thinking, writing, reading and researching the existential and transformative issues of who we are and what it means to live a meaningful, successful and contributive life.
 He continues to develop and refine the discipline of autonomy and life—the understanding, means and methodology necessary for realizing a life of one’s own design in 21st-century America.
 He is working on a book on the subject (How to Think about Autonomy and Life).